zalando/postgres-operator/docs/user.md

         memory: 100Mi
 ```

+The `enableConnectionPooler` flag is not required when the `connectionPooler`
+section is present in the manifest.
+But, it can be used to disable/remove the
+pooler while keeping its configuration.

-By default `pgbouncer` is used to create a connection pool.
-To find out about
+By default, `pgbouncer` is used as connection pooler.
+To find out about pooler
-pool modes see [docs](https://www.pgbouncer.org/config.html#pool_mode) (but it
+modes read the `pgbouncer` [docs](https://www.pgbouncer.org/config.html#pooler_mode)
-should be general approach between different implementation).
+(but it should be the general approach between different implementation).

-Note, that using `pgbouncer` means meaningful resource CPU limit should be less
+Note, that using `pgbouncer` a meaningful resource CPU limit should be 1 core
-than 1 core (there is a way to utilize more than one, but in K8S it's easier
+or less (there is a way to utilize more than one, but in K8s it's easier just to
-just to spin up more instances).
+spin up more instances).

 ## Custom TLS certificates